rage/programming-23/data/support-and-assistance.md

 sidebar_priority: 4000
 ---

-<notice>The guidance on support channels will start on Tuesday, January 18, 2022.</notice>

-The official course support channels are available through Discord.
+The official course support channels are available through Discord and at Kumpula Campus.

 #### Discord